-It goes without saying that while any man’s wardrobe is incomplete without a leather jacket, a Biker Leather Jacket, in particular, is the ‘it’ style essential that continues to be relevant today.
+It goes without saying that while any man’s wardrobe is incomplete without a leather jacket, a men’s biker leather jackets, in particular, is the ‘it’ style essential that continues to be relevant today.
 A specific style of leather jacket for men, it has two sub-sections that are Double Riders and Cafe Racers.

 This particular style of Men’s Leather Jackets can be identified by the off-centered zipper front closure, designed to improve windproofing.
 Adding further, the slash pockets, shoulder epaulettes, zippered cuffs and cropped body that is cinched at the waist.
-All of these contribute to the timelessness of this classic style staple that we call Double Riders.
+All of these contribute to the timelessness of this classic style staple that we call double rider leather jacket.

 Leather Bomber Jackets